monkeysoop/csapat3/README.md

 The replay function will then load the log file and visualize the robot movements and package deliveries according to the simulation steps.
 Within the replay function you have several options:
+- Bottom left (from left to right): step back; start/resume simulation (also toggleable with spacebar); step forward
 - Bottom middle: Progress bar, where you can grab the current position and move it to any point in time.
 - Bottom right (from bottom to top): current step / all steps (you can change the current step to jump to a specific step in the replay); speed changer.
 - Middle: map of the warehouse with numbered robots and packages; you can zoom in with Ctrl+MouseWheel (or TouchPad)